How to Drain a Central Heating System

 Step 2: Separate the system and the radiator

-The next step is to separate the central heating system and the radiator, to do this you can close the valves that are located on the ends of the radiators.
-At one end of the radiator, you’ll see a thermostatic radiator valve, once you’ve located the valve you can turn clockwise.
+The next step is to separate the central heating system and the radiator.
+To do this, you can close the valves that are located on the ends of the radiators.
+At one end of the radiator, you’ll see a thermostatic radiator valve; once you’ve located the valve, you can turn it clockwise.
 At the opposite end, there should be a lockshield.
 When you find this, take off the plastic cap and use the pliers to close this valve.

 Step 3: Bleed the radiators